mcolyer/docker-postgres-wale/README.md

 # AWS S3 security

-IAM Policy for backing up but not restore.
+IAM Policy for backing up but not restore:

 `{
     "Version": "2012-10-17",